 Employer information is not required.
 You may leave these fields blank.

-If you have had your prints taken by LiveScan, sending more than one card is redundant.
+If you have had your prints taken by LiveScan, sending more than one card containing the same set of fingerprints is redundant.
 However, if your prints were taken with ink, you can send two cards with your forms and we will transmit the better of the two for your CBC.
+Sending two spearate sets is a good idea if you know your prints have been rejected due to quality in the past.

 If all of the information is legible—just messy—then we can use the card.
-If we are unable to discern the information, you may need to be fingerprinted again or we may need to request the information from you by email.
+If we are unable to discern the information we may need to request the information from you by email.

 Add a post-it note to the card explaining the error and including the correct information.